skeeto/emacs-spritz/README.md

 * `spritz-encrypt-buffer`
 * `spritz-decrypt-buffer`

-Test vectors can be gound in the unit tests.
+Test vectors can be found in the unit tests.